Christiana Morgan: Visions & Working With Carl Jung

-Morgan's work with Carl Jung was pivotal in both her life and the development of Jungian psychology.
-In 1926, she traveled to Zurich for analysis with Jung, where she learned to access her unconscious through active imagination.
-Her vibrant inner world manifested in archetypal visions, which she translated into drawings chronicling her archetypal encounters in her quest for psychological integration.
+Morgan's work with Carl Jung was important both to her life and the development of Jungian psychology.
+In 1926, she traveled to Zurich to be pscyhoanalysed by Jung.
+Her inner world manifested in archetypal visions, which she translated into drawings chronicling her archetypal encounters in her quest for psychological integration.
 Over nine months, she produced hundreds of these visions, which Jung used extensively in his "Visions Seminars" from 1930 to 1934.
 Jung considered her a "pioneer woman" and manifestation of the perfect feminine (une femme inspiratrice), and a crucial source of material for his theories on the archetypal basis of the unconscious.

 Morgan's visions and her work with Jung provided a significant methodological and conceptual framework for exploring the feminine unconscious.
 Her contributions were instrumental in developing Jung's theories, particularly regarding the anima and the use of active imagination in therapy.
 Despite Jung's admiration, he struggled to see how a woman of her time could be the primary creative force and came to view her role as that of a muse to powerful men, a perception that overshadowed her substantial intellectual contributions.